dakanji/RefindPlus/README.md

-decline_nvramprotect  |Disables feature that blocks UEFI Windows certificates on Apple NVRAM decline_reloadgop     |Disables reinstallation of UEFI 2.x GOP drivers on EFI 1.x units decline_tagshelp      |Disables feature that ensures hidden tags can always be unhidden direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs disable_amfi          |Disables AMFI Checks on MacOS if required disable_compat_check  |Disables Mac version compatibility checks if required external_hidden_icons |Allows scanning for `.VolumeIcon` icons on external volumes force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required ignore_previous_boot  |Disables saving the last booted loader if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available provide_console_gop   |Fixes issues with GOP on some legacy units scale_ui              |Provides control of UI element scaling screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer that allows text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs
+decline_nvramprotect  |Disables feature that blocks UEFI Windows certificates on Apple NVRAM decline_reloadgop     |Disables reinstallation of UEFI 2.x GOP drivers on EFI 1.x units decline_tagshelp      |Disables feature that ensures hidden tags can always be unhidden decline_uefiemulate   |Disables feature that emulates UEFI 2.x support on EFI 1.x units direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs disable_amfi          |Disables AMFI Checks on MacOS if required disable_compat_check  |Disables Mac version compatibility checks if required external_hidden_icons |Allows scanning for `.VolumeIcon` icons on external volumes force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available provide_console_gop   |Fixes issues with GOP on some legacy units scale_ui              |Provides control of UI element scaling screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable transient_boot        |Disables saving the last booted loader if not required uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs

+## Extended Functionality
-In addition to the new functions above, the following upsteam functions have been extended:
+In addition to the new functionality listed above, the following upsteam tokens have been extended:
 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
 - **"showtools" Token:** Additional tools added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
   - `show_bootscreen` : Allows compatible GPUs to load the Apple Pre Boot Configuration screen.
 - **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates from Apple when running MacOS v11.x (Big Sur), or later, with SIP enabled.
   - This is equivalent to activating the `normalise_csr` token.

-## Divergence
-Implementation differences with the upstream base version v0.13.2 are:
 - **"timeout" Token:** The default is no timeout unless explicitly set.
 - **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
 - **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.
 - **"log_level" Token:** Controls the native log format and an implementation of the upstream format.
-  * Only active on DEBUG builds.
-RELEASE builds remain optimised for day to day use.
+  * Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
   * Level 0 does not switch logging off but activates the native summary format.
   * Levels 1 and 2 output logs similar to the detailed upstream format.
-    - Level 1 is broadly equivalent to Upstream Level 4 and Upstream Levels 1 to 3 dispensed with
+    - Level 1 is broadly equivalent to Upstream Level 4 (Upstream Levels 1 to 3 were dispensed with)
-    - Level 2 is only exposed by setting the `REFIT_DEBUG` build flag to `2` when compiling
+    - Level 2 is only exposed on `NOOPT` builds and outputs logs at a very detailed level
+      * Automate by passing `ALL` as a second parameter to the RefindPlus build script
+      * The first parameter is the build branch, which also needs to be specified in such instances
-    - Unless Level 2 is exposed at compile time, selected levels above `1` will be capped at LogLevel 1
+    - When Level 2 is not exposed, selected levels above `1` will be capped at LogLevel 1
-    - When Level 2 is exposed at compile time, selected levels above `2` will be capped at LogLevel 2
+    - When exposed, selected levels above `2` will be capped at LogLevel 2
 - **"resolution" Token:** The `max` setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.

+## Divergence
+Implementation differences with the upstream base version v0.13.2 are:
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
 Additionally, the file naming is slightly different and the files are always saved to the same ESP as the RefindPlus efi file.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientation screens into account.
 - **Hidden Tags:** RefindPlus always makes the "hidden_tags" tool available (even when the tool is not specified in the "showtools" list).
 This is done to ensure that when users hide items (always possible), such items can also be unhidden (only possible when the "hidden_tags" tool is available).
 Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_tagshelp` configuration token to switch it off.